 Hans van Manen (Nieuwer-Amstel, the Netherlands, 1932) is internationally recognised as one of the grand masters of contemporary ballet.
-Including his works for television, he has now created more than 150 ballets, which all bear his distinct signature.
-The great clarity in structure and refined simplicity of his choreography have earned him the nickname the ‘Mondrian of dance’.
+Including his works for television, he has now created more than 150 ballets.
+His choreographies bear a distinct signature, characterized by the great clarity in structure and refined simplicity.
 Besides being in the repertoire of Dutch National Ballet and Nederlands Dans Theater (the two main performers of his works), his ballets are also danced by over ninety companies outside the Netherlands.
 The international stars with whom he has worked over the years include Anthony Dowell, Marcia Haydée, Natalia Makarova, Rudolf Nureyev, Ulyana Lopatkina and Diana Vishneva.
 Besides being a choreographer, Hans van Manen has also been active as an extremely successful photographer for ten years.
 His work has been published in books and shown at international exhibitions.

 Van Manen had his first ballet lessons in the late forties from Sonia Gaskell, who engaged him in her group Ballet Recital in 1951.
 Van Manen went on to dance with the Netherlands Opera Ballet and Roland Petit's Ballets de Paris.
 In 1955, he made his debut as a choreographer with Olé, Olé, la Margarita.
 His third creation, Feestgericht, received the State Award for Choreography.
 From 1960 onwards, Van Manen has worked alternately with the two main dance companies of the Netherlands.
 After co-directing Nederlands Dans Theater, he became a resident choreographer – first with the Dutch National Ballet (1973-1987), and then with Nederlands Dans Theater (1988-2003).
 Since 2005, he has held the post of resident choreographer with the Dutch National Ballet.